wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 The comments form will never validate due to no supplied reCAPTCHA code.

 == Changelog ==
+= 4.3.1 =
+* Polish translation has been updated thanks to Arkadiusz Baron
+* Updated Turkish translations thanks again to [Abdullah Manaz](http://manaz.net "Abdullah Manaz")
+* New installations now have default stylesheet, ajax, and confirm-email options turned on
+* Compatibility with WordPress 3.8
+* Tested with twentyfourteen theme
 = 4.3.0 =
-* Contact form is now filtered for spam when the Akismet plugin is present.
+* Contact form is now filtered for spam when the Akisturkishturkishturkmet plugin is present.
 [Learn more](http://www.megnicholas.co.uk/articles/contact-form-plugin-can-detect-spam/ "Learn More").
 = 4.2.5 =
 * Fixed bug that caused a PHP notice to be generated when 'Confirm Email Message' option is switched off.